dantleech/blog/content/posts/2025/12-14-homeserver.md

       # these are the ones I needed to add:

-      "ipp"          # internet printing protcol (discover printers) "improv_ble"   # for my Nabu Casa Voice Assistant "shelly"       # for my Shelly H&T Gen3 "ibeacon"      # Never found out what these devices are "tplink"       # for TP Link smart lights and sockets "synology_dsm" # to connect to the NAS
-      "wyoming"      # whisper (voice to text)
+      "ipp"             # internet printing protcol (discover printers) "improv_ble"      # for my Nabu Casa Voice Assistant "shelly"          # for my Shelly H&T Gen3 "ibeacon"         # Never found out what these devices are "tplink"          # for TP Link smart lights and sockets "synology_dsm"    # to connect to the NAS "wyoming"         # whisper (voice to text)
       "xiaomi_ble"      # not sure!
+      "music_assistant"
     ];
   };
 }